 - Ask for help in tracing a child in a contracting state when a Local Authority is concerned about his/her welfare;

 - Ask another state to consider taking measures to protect a child who lives in that state;

 - Provide a report to support a parent's case for contact with a child living in another contracting state.

 5. Requesting Information on the Need for Protective Measures

-If a local authority is considering action to protect or safeguard a child, it can ask a competent authority in another contracting state to communicate information it holds that is relevant to the case, regardless of where the child is habitually resident.
+If a Local Authority is considering action to protect or safeguard a child, it can ask a competent authority in another contracting state to communicate information it holds that is relevant to the child, regardless of where the child is habitually resident.

 A contracting state can specify that these requests for information must be routed through their Central Authority.
 You can check whether the country you need to approach has specified this by checking the 'Reservations/Declarations' column for that country in the Hague Convention Status Table, available at the Hague Conference for Private International Law website.

 6. Taking Action when a Child Usually Lives in Another State

 If a Local Authority identifies a child in need of immediate protection, it must exercise its duties to safeguard and promote the welfare of that child under the Children Act 1989.
 In urgent cases the Convention provides the Local Authority with the jurisdiction to take any necessary steps to protect the child until the authorities in the state where the child is habitually resident have taken any necessary action.
 The presence of an international element to the child’s situation should not delay the necessary protective measures.